What is the GAMSAT?

 How hard you find the content of the exam will depend on your knowledge base and the level of preparation you have undertaken.
 Although the GAMSAT is designed to be difficult it can be manageable if you’re well prepared.

-See how to practise mindfulness and learn how to master GAMSAT timing to help you effectively manage stress leading up to and during the exam.
+Learn how to master GAMSAT timing to help you effectively manage stress leading up to and during the exam.
 To get the most out of your preparation, we also advise reading up on common preparation mistakes to avoid and top tips to succeed in the GAMSAT.

 How is the GAMSAT scored?